HOME / Course Materials: AWS Master Class: Manage DNS In The Cloud With AWS Route 53

 In the example above, Route 53 was able to verify an A record for TetraTutorials.click, and after verification, it was able to resolve the DNS record to its mapped IP address of 192.168.1.2, and the verification process also returned a DNS response of NOERROR.

-Looking for a Fractional CTO, TetraNoodle can help!
+Looking for a expert advice for your business, TetraNoodle can help!
 Our extensive experience with different technologies allows us to suggest and develop sustainable positive changes tailored to the specific needs of any business.
 Let us help you mange your existing and potential technology resources to success.